 It’s not a bad trait to have, of course, but it does become problematic when we put others needs first, seemingly steamrolling over our own.
 There’s a tendency to say “yes” to the extent of ignoring what matters most to us.

 Stress can be highly contagious

-So, as my 40th birthday looms on the horizon, people-pleasing is one element of my thirties I won’t be taking into the next decade with me.
-As I raise a toast to a more carefree life, here are just a few behaviours that I’m pledging to avoid…
+So, as my 40th birthday looms on the horizon, people-pleasing is one element of my 30s I won’t be taking into the next decade with me.
+As I raise a toast to a more carefree life, here are just a few behaviors that I’m pledging to avoid…

 Don’t hurl yourself headfirst into the drama

 In fact, by taking on someone else’s upset over a situation – whether that’s a work project that’s gone off-piste or a family fallout – you may well end up fanning the flames of the crisis.
 Instead, you’re better off taking some distance.
 Have compassion, by all means, and give advice if you want to – just don’t hurl yourself headfirst into the drama.

 This is all the more true when someone comes to you with an “urgent” or “must be done right now” problem.
 Most of the time, this is simply a way of passing on pressure – even if it’s not intended as such – and you’ll do well to resist.

 Soon you’ll struggle to even know what your opinion is

 Secondly, is saying “yes” when you really mean “no”.
 This is a biggie for any people-pleaser and it’s something I’ve grappled with hugely in the past.
 Agreeing to a project I know won’t work?
 Absolutely.
 Saying yes to an invite only to make an excuse the day before?
 Tick, tick.